knee-cola/jest-mock-axios/README.md

 At the bottom of this page you can find additional examples.

 # Axios mock API
-In addition to standard Axios methods (get, post, put, delete), which are exposed as spies, Axios mock has three additional public methods, which are intended to facilitate mocking:
+In addition to standard Axios methods (`post`, `get`, `put`, `delete`, `create`), which are exposed as spies, Axios mock has three additional public methods, which are intended to facilitate mocking:
 * `mockResponse` - simulates a server (web service) response
 * `mockError` - simulates a (network/server) error
-* `lastReqGet` - returns extended info about the latest request added to the queue - the one created when the most recent request was made
+* `lastReqGet` - returns extended info about the most recent request
-* `lastPromiseGet` - returns promise created when the latest request added to the queue
+* `lastPromiseGet` - returns promise created when the most recent request was made
-* `reset` - reset the Axios mock - prepare it for the next test (typically used in `afterEach`)
+* `reset` - resets the Axios mock object - prepare it for the next test (typically used in `afterEach`)

 ## axios.mockResponse(response[, requestInfo])
 After a request request has been made to the server (web service), this method resolves that request by simulating a server response.

 ### Arguments: `response`
 The first argument of this method is the a **response object** returned by the server, with a structure illustrated by the snippet below.
-Each of the properties is optional, meaning that if missing it will be replaced by the a default value (defaults are shown in the snippet).
+All the properties are optional, meaning that if a property is ommitted it will be replaced by a default value (defaults are shown in the snippet).
 ```javascript
 response = {
     data: {},